Introduction To Skin Needling

 support skin regeneration for tighter, more youthful skin by increasing collagen and elastin

 Different grades of skin needling can be used.
-At Youth Lab we use medical grade skin needling devices (MDERMA and Mpen) which can go to different depths in the skin to target different concerns.
+At Youth Lab we use medical grade skin needling devices (Dermapen 4 and Mesoesthetic Mpen) which can go to different depths in the skin to target different concerns.

 Prior to any procedure we will discuss each patient’s individual concerns and tailor a treatment program according to their desired outcome.
 A recommended treatment course will be provided and regular follow-up ensured.